I Wor Kuen: History

+In March 1970, I Work Kuen began a door-to-door tuberculosis testing program in New York City's Chinatown.
+At the time, there were no hospital facilities in Chinatown.

 In addition to their public organizing, it was also known for the nationally distributed and bilingual newspaper, Getting Together (Chinese: 团結報).
 It focused on "national liberation struggles around the world but paid particular attention to the People's Republic of China ... [and] the oppressive conditions in Chinatown."
 By pushing out a publication such as Getting Together, IWK believed that they would be able to share their particular observations and stories of oppression to the rest of the nation.

 Eventually, it spread out nationally towards the Bay Area, joining forces with the Red Guards (a similar organization based in San Francisco).
 The group was also generally persecuted by more conservative groups within the Chinese and Asian American community, like the CCBA, who denounced IWK's revolutionary activities as being disruptive to Chinatown (Wei 215).
 They were also under FBI surveillance when they began to use the Chinese Progressive Association as a means of public recruitment.

-In 1978 I Wor Kuen and the Chicano Marxist–Leninist organization August 29th Movement were both dissolved and a new organization, the League of Revolutionary Struggle was founded.
+In 1978, I Wor Kuen and the Chicano Marxist–Leninist organization August 29th Movement were both dissolved and the new organization the League of Revolutionary Struggle was founded.